scipy-lectures/scientific-python-lectures/advanced/scikit-learn/index.rst

 .. topic:: **Excercise**
    :class: green

-   Try classifying the digits dataset with `svm.SVC` and `svm.NuSVC`.
+   Try classifying the digits dataset with `svm.SVC`.
 Leave out the last 10% and test prediction performance on these observations.